GitBaro/SQL-TRANSFORM-ANALYZE-DATA/cleaning_data.md

 ## Date/Time

-- Updated date format for All_Sessions and Analytics
+- Changed date format for All_Sessions and Analytics

 ```
 Update "All_Sessions"